 When is Day at the Capitol?

-We have scheduled one Homeschool Day at the Capitol this year on Tuesday, February 4, 2014.
-This event will be held during the active 2014 General Assembly session.
+We have scheduled Homeschool Day at the Capitol on Thursday, January 28, 2016.
+This event will be held during the active 2016 General Assembly session.
 You will have the opportunity to visit your representatives, view committee hearings, and see actual debates and votes on the House or Senate floor.

 Where should I go?

 Come to the Library of Virginia in Richmond at the corner of 9th and Broad streets.
-Click here for a downtown area map and here for a list of garages.
+Click here for a downtown area map and here for a list of garages and restaurants.
 Parking at the Library of Virginia is for library patrons only.
 Homeschool Day at the Capitol will begin with registration and a 45-minute presentation in the library amphitheater on the first floor.
-Here you will also pick up tour tickets, a schedule, and map for the day, as well as last-minute instructions.
+You will also pick up tour tickets, a schedule, and map for the day, as well as last-minute instructions at the Library.

 When should I arrive?